-Level Definition Use when: 1 Track and Fix adequately explains the cause of the events.
-Corrective actions are identified and in progress
+Level Definition Use when: 1 Track and Fix Information brought to light during the conference call adequately explains the cause of the events.
+Corrective actions are identified and in progress 2 Apparent Cause Analysis The consequences of a repeat of a similar type event are unacceptable.

-2 Apparent Cause Analysis (ACA) The consequences of a repeat of a similar type event are unacceptable.
-The cause of the event is not clear.
+(ACA) The cause of the event is not clear.
 Further analysis is required.
 Corrective actions are not obvious.
 Further analysis is required.
 3 Root Cause Investigation (RCA) The consequences of the event or a repeat of a similar type event are unacceptable.
 A pattern of repeat (or similar) events has emerged.
 A comprehensive, "best effort" analysis to assure identification of root causes and effective corrective actions to prevent recurrence is required.